jondoesflow/reactchatbotv2/README.md

 After that, I decided to spin up another Custom GPT, but that was then behind the ChatGPT + subscription.
 So I have come up with this.

-This is ReactChatBotv2, it allows for consultants to home their skills in consulting whislt also giving them an idea on their passion on what to build.
+This is Building Rapport (ReactChatBotv2), it allows for consultants to home their skills in consulting whislt also giving them an idea on their passion on what to build.

+Watch the video for install instructions here - https://www.loom.com/share/72375e0e75174354a3686155b24442c1?sid=c558c857-f0c4-4415-b1fa-aa3ea29d7ec3

 <img width="815" alt="Building Rapport Screenshot" src="https://github.com/jondoesflow/reactchatbotv2/assets/60231096/7d64aca6-779a-4aaa-a668-9e169e7d7e11">